tinic/constixel/README.md

 ## Text drawing example

-Include a text font and pass the struct name as a template parameter to the draw_string function:
+Include a text font and pass the struct name as a template parameter to the draw_string function.
+The pre-made available fonts in this repo are viewable [here](./test/constixel_fonts.png "Fonts") More can be easily added/modified, for instance if you need more than just ASCII character ranges.

 ```c++
 #include "constixel.hpp"